With the rise of automation, many career paths once seen as stable or thriving no longer guarantee that.

 Telemarketer

-The Bureau of Labor Statistics (BLS) named telemarketing one of the fastest declining jobs in the U.S. Pivoting to related sales roles can open many more opportunities.
+The Bureau of Labor Statistics named telemarketing one of the fastest declining jobs in the U.S. Pivoting to related sales roles can open many more opportunities.

 Data entry clerk

 Data entry or information clerk employment is expected to drop in the coming years.
+Not a great job if you are looking to earn extra income.

 Bank teller